girelaignacio/mpitbR/README.md

 ## Installation

-You can install the development version of mpitb from [GitHub](https://github.com/) or installing it from CRAN.
+You can install the development version of mpitbR from [GitHub](https://github.com/girelaignacio/mpitbR) or installing it from CRAN.

 ``` r
 # Define the package name